michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

     * **Pros:** No external components, and can use USI for I&sup2;C.
     * **Cons:** No interrupt for knocks.

-All three cases support the use of an external trimmer to adjust the detection voltage threshold &ndash;
+All three cases support the use of an external trimmer to adjust the knock detection voltage threshold &ndash;
-either attached to the analog comparator's *other* input or, in the latter case, to a second ADC pin.
+either attached to the analog comparator's other input or, in the third case, to a second ADC pin.

 The first two options absolutely *require* a trimmer (or a fixed voltage divider) to supply a reference voltage to the analog comparator, external or internal.